AleksaMCode/AMx64/README.md

 >
 >  Some of the GPR registers are used for dedicated purposes as described inthe later sections.
 #### FLAGS register
-<p align="justify">Status register contains the current state of processor.
-This register stores status information about the instruction that was justexecuted.
+<p align="justify">Status register contains the current state of the processor.
+This register stores status information about the instruction that was just executed.
 It's 16 bits wide.
 Its successors, the EFLAGS and RFLAGS registers, are 32 bits and 64 bits wide, respectively.
 The wider registers retain compatibility with their smaller predecessors, as it is the case with the other registers. <b>AMx64</b> flags register conforms to Intel x86_64 standard; not all bits are used in the current version.</p>

 <table style="width:100%">
   <tr>